git-ecosystem/git-credential-manager/docs/environment.md

 ### GCM_TRACE_SECRETS

-Enables tracing of secret and senstive information, which is by default masked in trace output.
+Enables tracing of secret and sensitive information, which is by default masked in trace output.
 Requires that `GCM_TRACE` is also enabled.

 #### Example